MicrosoftDocs/entra-docs/docs/identity/app-proxy/conceptual-deployment-plan.md

 These logs provide detailed information about logins to applications configured with application proxy and the device and the user accessing the application.
 [Audit logs](~/identity/monitoring-health/concept-provisioning-logs.md?context=azure/active-directory/manage-apps/context/manage-apps-context) are located in the Microsoft Entra admin center and in [Audit API](/graph/api/resources/directoryaudit) for export.
 Additionally, [usage and insights reports](~/identity/monitoring-health/concept-usage-insights-report.md?context=azure/active-directory/manage-apps/context/manage-apps-context) are also available for your application.

-#### application proxy Connector monitoring
+#### Application proxy connector monitoring

 The connectors and the service take care of all the high availability tasks.
 You can monitor the status of your connectors from the application proxy page in the Microsoft Entra admin center.
-For more information about connector maintenance see [Understand Microsoft Entra application proxy Connectors](./application-proxy-connectors.md#maintenance).
+For more information about connector maintenance see [Understand Microsoft Entra application proxy connectors](./application-proxy-connectors.md#maintenance).

 ![Example: Microsoft Entra application proxy connectors](./media/application-proxy-connectors/app-proxy-connectors.png)

 #### Windows event logs and performance counters

 Connectors have both admin and session logs.
 The admin logs include key events and their errors.
 The session logs include all the transactions and their processing details.
-Logs and counters are located in Windows Event Logs for more information see [Understand Microsoft Entra application proxy Connectors](./application-proxy-connectors.md#under-the-hood).
+Logs and counters are located in Windows Event Logs for more information see [Understand Microsoft Entra application proxy connectors](./application-proxy-connectors.md#under-the-hood).
 Follow this [tutorial to configure event log data sources in Azure Monitor](/azure/azure-monitor/agents/data-sources-windows-events).

 ### Troubleshooting guide and steps